lucabtz/media-renamer/README.md

   -a, --action <ACTION>        What action should be done on the files [default: test] [possible values: test, move, copy, symlink]
   -o, --output <OUTPUT>        The output directory for the files
-      --config <CONFIG>        The path of the configuration file -h, --help                   Print help
+      --config <CONFIG>        The path of the configuration file --verbose                Should print verbose output (useful for debugging config for example) -h, --help                   Print help
   -V, --version                Print version
 ```